Sixth National Government of New Zealand: Relationship with Māori

 On 13 August 2025, Radio New Zealand reported that Education Minister Stanford had decided in October 2024 to exclude most Māori language words except for characters' names in the Education Ministry's "Ready to Read Phonics Plus" (RtRPP) series.
 According to an Education Ministry report, this was prompted by concerns that the inclusion of Māori words would be confusing for young children learning English.
 In response, Stanford said that the decision only affected 12 books within the series and that 27 books with Māori words would be reprinted.
 On 4 September 2025, Stanford rejected claims by several teachers and principals that the Government was reducing references to the Treaty of Waitangi and Māori words in education documents and curriculum statements.

 On 4 November, Stanford confirmed that the Government would amend the Education Act's provision for schools to implement the Treaty of Waitangi, stating that it was the responsibility of the New Zealand Crown rather than schools.
 She said that schools would focus on promoting equitable outcomes for Māori students, offering Māori language instruction and "cultural competence."
 In response, several teaching representative bodies including the New Zealand School Boards Association, the Principals Federation, the New Zealand Educational Institute along with the Māori leadership body, the National Iwi Chairs Forum criticised the government's changes, claiming it would undermine the legal standing of school boards, damage social cohesion, and purge Māori language and cultural training from the school curriculum.
 Associate Education Minister Seymour defended the policy change, stating that the law change would allow schools to decide whether to teach Māori language and culture.
 By 13 November, over 200 school boards had issued letters objecting to the proposed removal of Treaty obligations from the Education and Training Act.
+By 23 November, 1,007 schools had reaffirmed their commitment to the Treaty of Waitangi.
+On 8 December, the National Iwi Chairs Forum delivered a 24,000-strong petition urging the Education Minister to reverse the amendment.